Alabhya268/SSC/README.md

   flutter run lib/main.dart
 ```

-6. Congrats, you have sucessfully compiled and ran this project on your android emulator.
+6. Thats it, you have sucessfully compiled and ran this project on your android emulator.
 If you want to compile and run web version, run following commands.

 ```bash
    flutter config --enable-web